 - Run VIP, coupon, and/or loyalty programs

-- Enhance and track In-store and window displays
+- Enhance and track in-store and window displays

 - Transform e-commerce packaging (especially subscription box packaging) to mobile marketing billboards.